 One really stupendous museum is the Musée d’Orsay.
 Housed in an old train station, it’s stunning on the inside, and houses some amazing art as well.
+A house can still be stunning even though it’s old if there’s siding installation beaver pa.
 One other spot to stop by is the Jardin des Plantes.
 Here, you’ll find the Muséum National d’Histoire Naturelle—the natural history museum—and the Grande Galerie de l’Evolution.
 This is also home to the Paris menagerie, or zoo.

 Some other museums popular for quick trips include Musee de l’Orangerie, Musee Rodin, Musee Picasso, Musee de Montmartre and Musee du Luxembourg.

 On your last day in town, spend your time exploring the landmarks and history of Paris.
 Obviously, stops to the Eiffel Tower and the Arc de Triomphe are in order.
 At the tower, learn about its creator as you traipse up the stairs—it’s much more magical than an elevator.
 At the arch, take in the ceremony that occurs daily below while visiting the eternal flame of the Unknown Soldier.
 Then, make your way to the top of the structure for an interior museum and spectacular views of the city.